sambuaneesh/Network-File-System/README.md

 - The code will NOT work with string when you are required to enter an integer (like for options)
 - Assuming error codes requires us to display only one of the possible errors.
 - Not printing error codes on the NM side (For bookkeeping) for read, write and get permissions becuase for these functionalities, there is direct communication only between the SS and client.
+- Directories shall not be named with numbers, they are reserved for redundant storage servers
+- Atleast one storage shall be alive before client can make any connection

 ### Project overview??
 - To run: ./nm ./ss ./client and then ss can come at anytime